 Many exercises have been added by teaching assistants and colleagues; we thank them for their help.

 CodeStepByStep is inspired by similar tools such as Practice-It, CodingBat, JavaBall, CodeWrite.
-Many problems have been added by teaching assistants and colleagues; we thank them for their help.
+Many exercises have been added by friends and colleagues; we thank them for their help.
 We also thank Glen Herrmannsfeldt from Caltech for contacting us with many bug fixes and suggestions for improvement to the quality of the system.